wassimj/topologicPy/README-windows.md

 3. **Create a virtual environment compatible with the version of python installed in Blender**

 Open Blender, choose scripting and make note of the python version being used.
-We will assume it is python 3.7.7.
+We will assume it is python 3.9.2.
 Go back to the Anaconda CMD.exe Prompt and type the following:

 ```
-conda create --name Blender377 python=3.7.7
+conda create --name Blender python=3.9.2
-conda activate Blender377
+conda activate Blender
 ```
+**WARNING:** You can only have one virtual environment with a name starting with "Blender".

 4. **Install cppyy**